 Quality Control / Quality Assurance

-Quality control should be occurring throughout project development.
+Quality control should occur at each project milestone throughout project development.
 Quality assurance should occur during the advance plans review.

 FINAL PLANS

 This step occurs in follow-up to review and comment on the advanced plans and specifications.
-It is the last opportunity for contract documents to be reviewed by technical staff for quality control and document completeness, before the project is ready to move forward for FHWA review (when needed) and PS&E submittal.
+It is the last opportunity for contract documents to be reviewed by technical staff for quality control and document completeness before the project is ready to move forward for FHWA review (when needed) and PS&E submittal.

 Approval Authority Note: For a project on a local facility or on a local NHS facility, the LPA has approval authority for the final plans package.
 ODOT retains approval authority for work on or along the state highway system.